On the error term in the explicit formula of Riemann-von Mangoldt II: Application: primes between consecutive powers

-The goal is to find the smallest $m$ for which \eqref{condition_psi} holds for all $x\geq x_0$ and sufficiently small $x_0$.
-This involves optimising over $\mu$, and is similar to the process in \cite[Sect.~4,pg.~114]{cully2023primes}.
+It remains to find the smallest $m$ for which \eqref{condition_psi} holds for all $x\geq x_0>1$.
+This involves optimising over $\mu$, and is a similar process to that in \cite[Sect.~4,pg.~114]{cully2023primes}.
 For any $\mu > 1/m$, the left-hand side of \eqref{condition_psi} increases to 1 for sufficiently large $x$.
 The largest-order term is in $F(x)$, and is determined by the zero-free region.
 If \eqref{condition_psi} is true at the point where the zero-free region switches from using Lemma \ref{andrew_zf} to Lemma \ref{MTY-vk-region}, then \eqref{condition_psi} will hold for all $x$ beyond this.
 There may also be a range of $\mu$ for which this is true, so the best choice of $\mu$ will keep \eqref{condition_psi} positive for the widest range of $x$ below this zero-free region crossover point.

 We follow the previous steps for $m=90$, as this appears to be the smallest $m$ we can achieve with the given constants.
 From Table \ref{maintable} we can use $M = 6.555$ over $\log x \geq 10^3$, and $M=5.602$ over $\log x \geq 4\cdot 10^3$, each with $\omega = 0.9$.
 Numerically optimising over $\mu$, we find that for $\mu = 0.0113$, \eqref{condition_psi} is true for $10^3\leq x\leq 4\cdot 10^3$, and with $\mu=0.0112$ \eqref{condition_psi} holds for $x\geq 4\cdot 10^3$.